jewelsofthought/neshama/site/posts/external/judaica/zornberg/genesis_full.md

 ### The problem of man

 All this is a preamble to the problem of man.
-Although he is to dominate creation, Man is not called "great," because he is, from the very outset, to be many. ("Be fertile and increase . . ."
-[1:28].)
+Although he is to dominate creation, Man is not called "great," because he is, from the very outset, to be many.
 Yet there is ambiguity in the account of his origins.
 He was formed from the clay of dust and water, of earth and heaven, in one whole "image of God"; yet immediately, he is described as a plural being: "And God created man in His image, in the image of God He created him; male and female He created them" (1:27).[^1.26] The narrative later describes the removal of one of his ribs to make woman.
 And the midrash, in Rashi's version, resolves the question of unity and duality in one striking image: "God created him first with two faces, and separated them" (1:27).

 One of Rashi's sources narrates a previous stage of the process, which Rashi does not quote: "At first, God intended to create two separate beings, but in the end man was created as one being."[^1.27] God's first thought represents an ideal reality.
 The decision to create man as one androgynous being ("in the image of God He created him") then seems inscrutable, especially since there is an almost immediate return to the original plan: man is split into the two entities of God's first intention ("male and female He created them").
 The splitting-off is prefaced by a thought of God: a soliloquy&mdash;perhaps the first "God said" that has no direct effect on reality.
 God thinks: "It is not good for man to be alone; I will make a fitting helper for him" (2:18).
 Rashi comments: "So that people should not say, 'There are two powers; God is alone in the upper worlds, and has no partner, and this one is in the lower worlds, without a partner.'"